-The Hispanic Association of Atlantic County started ramping back up the AC Latino Music Festival last year but this year the crowds were larger and more enthusiastic and the enjoy a diversity of entertainment befitting the Latin American culture.
+The Hispanic Association of Atlantic County started ramping back up the AC Latino Music Festival last year, but this year the crowds were larger and more enthusiastic, enjoying a diversity of entertainment befitting the Latin American culture.

 When Bert Lopez asked Small for “extra time” at Bader Field because the festival was running a little behind, Small smiled and said “approved” to the roar of the crowd.

-Grullon said with the turnout, she said she believes the community is “finally” being heard.
+Grullon said that with the turnout, she believes the community is “finally” being heard.

-“A lot of times, the felt they were not being listened to our respected by city officials and the casinos,” she said.
+“A lot of times, they felt they were not being listened to or respected by city officials and the casinos,” she said.
 “Now people see that they are indeed a buying power, a force to be reckoned with and we are not going to continue this from now on but will do this for years to come.”

 Here are some of the photos and videos from the 2020 Atlantic City Latino Festival.
 Photos and video by Meredith Winner, Mer-Made Photography.